Healthy Snacks for Pregnancy: Nutritious Choices for Each Trimester

 4. Roasted Makhana

-A small bowl of roasted makhana or fox nuts is a great snack for pregnant women as it is a good way to provide your body with calcium, iron, manganese, potassium, amino acids, phosphorous, etc. It can help control blood pressure, excessive weight gain, blood sugar, and also helps prevent insomnia.
+A small bowl of roasted makhana or fox nuts is a great snack for pregnant women as it is a good way to provide your body with calcium, iron, manganese, potassium, amino acids, phosphorus, etc. It can help control blood pressure, excessive weight gain, and blood sugar, and also helps prevent insomnia.
 It is great for foetal development, too, and provides just the right amount of energy you will need during pregnancy.

 5. Grilled Paneer Sandwich

 A grilled paneer sandwich is another good snacking option for pregnant women.
 It ensures you get the protein along with other nutrients you need in this trimester.
 Ensure you grill it properly.
-You may also add mild spices including, turmeric and salt, to make it tastier.
+You may also add mild spices, including turmeric and salt, to make it tastier.
 When paired with whole-wheat bread and some vegetables, it can provide you with a decent dose of fibre, carbs, vitamins and minerals.

 6. Smoothie with Spinach, Banana, and Almond Butter

 A smoothie made with spinach, banana, and almond butter is a nutrient-packed option perfect for the third trimester.
-Spinach provides iron and folate, which are vital for preventing anemia and supporting your baby’s growth.
+Spinach provides iron and folate, which are vital for preventing anaemia and supporting your baby’s growth.
 Bananas add potassium and natural sweetness, helping to maintain electrolyte balance and reduce cramps.
 Almond butter contributes protein and healthy fats, making this smoothie a well-rounded and satisfying snack that helps keep your energy levels steady.

 7. Chia Seed Pudding